-If you’re an event organizer, you probably know very well what multitasking is.
+If you’re a conference organizer, you probably know very well what multitasking is.
 When there’re so much to do, it becomes harder to juggle with tasks and get the things done.
 Endrik Randoja, CEO of Worksup, points out different productivity traps and advises ways to prevent them to work more efficiently.

 As a lot of life has gone virtual, people became even more obsessed with meetings than before.
 In larger organizations, the day divides into meetings, and lots of work gets done during them.
 Therefore, clients propose many meetings planning even a small event.
 They know that they only have attention to the event during the meeting, and do not work for it in between.
 For conference organizers, this means an extra time allocated to the project.
 It’s better to set a sufficient meeting plan and motivate a client to do this part also in between the meetings from the beginning.